wyliedavid1984/noteTaker/README.md

 ### Javascript

-The index.js file was provided so that we could work with html.
+The index.js file was provided, so that we could work with html inputs as well as request methods.
 It made use of jQuery.
-I also create a few modules with just vanilla js.
+I also create a module with just vanilla js to create an id for each note.

 #### Node

 I used node to initialize package.json.
 After the initialization, I added express via NPM.
 Also used node to run the local server instance.
 I also required a few built-in modules as well as making one of my own.
+The built in modules that I used were path and file system.
+I use path to shorten code in server place by setting up variable that made paths to different file through out the application.
+FS was used to read and write files.
+FS would read a file in a get request to display content to the page.
+In the post request, I would push up the new data from the user and write a file with the new content to allow it to display on the page.
+I also used it in the delete request after I removed items from an array to display the new array.

 #### NPM